We understand that after the death of a loved one, the choosing of a headstone or other memorial can be an important part of the grieving process.

 Please note that Appleby’s churchyard may show on maps as ‘cemetery’, but it is a churchyard under formal church regulations.

-Appleby Magna Churchyard does have an added variation (to clause 18 in the linked document) specific to only Appleby, that allows for some extra motifs:
+Appleby Magna Churchyard does have an added variation specific to only Appleby, that allowed for some extra motifs under the old regulations (this amendment currently still applies):

 “Other than the traditional Christian plain cross, no symbols, insignia or motifs such as things of interest in the life of the person who has died, such as a dog, a bird, a fishing rod, a tractor, a musical instrument or a motorcycle, are permitted,